Using deep learning to construct stochastic local search SAT solvers with performance bounds: Methods

 \subsection{Learning oracle factories with the LLL loss}

-So far we've been concerned with single instances and oracles for them.
-Of course, in practice we're often confronted instead with a whole class of instances that is distributed with respect to some measure $\mathcal{P}$ over the space of possible instances $\Phi$.
-What we're then really interested in is a solver that performs well when fed with samples from $\mathcal{P}$.
-As such, when using oracle-based SLS solvers, we're not primarily interested in single oracles but instead \emph{oracle factories}, which we define as functions $F$ from $\Phi$ to the space of random variables, such that, for any $\phi$, $F(\phi)$ is an oracle for $\phi$.
+So far, we have been concerned with single instances and oracles for them.
+Of course, in practice, we are often confronted instead with a whole class of instances that is distributed with respect to some measure $\mathcal{P}$ over the space of possible instances $\Phi$.
+We are interested in a solver that performs well when fed with samples from $\mathcal{P}$.
+As such, when using oracle-based SLS solvers, we are not primarily interested in single oracles but instead \emph{oracle factories}, which we define as functions $F$ from $\Phi$ to the space of random variables, such that, for any $\phi \in \Phi$, $F(\phi)$ is an oracle for $\phi$.